Curiosity Drives Progress Lecture Series: Enhancing Safety and Security

 New this year, the College of Science and Engineering is modifying its annual public lecture format and introducing the “Curiosity Drives Progress Lecture Series.”
 The series will focus on showcasing CSE’s top faculty in short, TED-style talks around key research areas.
-Our first lecture will spotlight three faculty members presenting their research related to advances in human health.
+Our next lecture will spotlight faculty members presenting their research related to enhancing safety and security.

 The lecture is free and open to the public.
 Registration will open soon.

 Taken For a Ride: Why We Need Secure Software in Vehicles

 Presented by Michael Whelan, Program Director, Software Engineering Center, Department of Computer Science and

 Dr. Whalen will describe trends in vehicle automation in both aviation and automotive systems: drones and remotely piloted aircraft, adaptive cruise control, and eventually self-driving cars and self-piloted aircraft.
 As these systems become more complex and interconnected, security becomes a substantial risk.
 Previous attacks have demonstrated that it is possible to remotely take over, surveil, and steal cars and drones.
 As part of a multi-organization project, the Critical Systems Group (CriSys) at the University of Minnesota used proof-based software engineering to develop a secure helicopter and drones.
 These vehicles successfully withstood cyber “attack teams” that were armed with source code and in-depth design and quality assurance data.
 In a new $20 million follow-on project, Whelan and his collaborators are trying to make this technology easy to deploy across a broad range of vehicles.

 “Electricity Access and Nonlinear Oscillators”